Documentation Index

 # Respond immediately, process in background

-thread = threading.Thread(target=handle_event, args=(event,))
+thread = threading.Thread(target=handle_event, args=(payload,))

 thread.daemon = True